Shamaa: Etymology

 According to E. H. Palmer, Kŭlảt Shemả, means: "The castle of Shemả.
 Shemả means wax, but is probably connected with the name Shimeon."

 While the transliteration of the Arabic word for castle of would more precisely be Qala'at, it has also been spelled Kalat.

-Shamaa is also transliterated as Chama or Shama, and - more closely to the Arabic original pronunciation - Shama'a.
+Shamaa is also transliterated as Chama (according to French spelling) or Shama, and - more closely to the Arabic original pronunciation - Shama'a.
 It draws its name from a grave in a shrine on the main hill which is attributed by local tradition to Saint Peter, known in Arabic as Shamoun al-Safa (also transliterated Chamoun or Shimon al-Safa, from Simeon and Cephas (from the Aramaic Kepha, or rock/stone).
-According to this Shia belief, Saint Peter was also an ancestor to the 12th and last Shia Imam Mahdi.
+According to this Shia belief, Saint Peter was also an ancestor to the 12th and last Shia Imam, Mahdi.
 Hence, thousands of Shiite pilgrims visit the memorial every year.

 History

 Due to its strategic location near the Ladder of Tyre and vis-à-vis the often-besieged metropolis of Tyre, it is quite conceivable that the hill had hosted settlements going far back in history, perhaps - chronologically - in prehistoric times, the Early Phoenician period, the time of Egyptian rule, the Neo-Assyrian, Neo-Babylonian, Achaemenid-Persian, and Hellenistic periods.